odh-labs/ml-workshop/docs/lab1-data-engineering.md

 ![alt_text](images/lab1-data-engineering/image46.png)

-OpenSHift displays all of the pods for your username.
+OpenShift displays all of the pods for your username.
 Here you can observe that a Spark cluster was started for the Data Engineering work.
 This is an example of the self-service capabilities OpenShift brings to the table and unlocks the productivity of your team.